UNR-HPC/slurm-scripts/quantum-espresso/README.md

-### This script is written to take a Quantum-Espresso (QE) input file as an argument.
+### The rc-qe.sl script is written to take a Quantum-Espresso (QE) input file as an argument.
 It will dump its output into the directory from which it was invoked.
 The following are some use cases for this script:

 ###### Notes: